Franck-Dernoncourt/NeuroNER/README.md

 unzip glove.6B.100d.zip
 ```

-NeuroNER is now ready to run!
+NeuroNER is now ready to run.

+## Using NeuroNER

 By default NeuroNER is configured to train and test on the CoNLL-2003 dataset.
 To start the training:

 ```
 # To use the CPU if you have installed tensorflow, or use the GPU if you have installed tensorflow-gpu: